srinivaspavan9/cis6930sp24-assignment0/README.md

 **Note:** This project uses an adaptive PDF parsing approach, enhancing flexibility and efficiency.
 No demo is currently available.

+### How i tested the code
+- **Process:** To thoroughly test all the functions locally, I meticulously created a comprehensive testing environment within the project directory.
+Firstly, I established temporary folders to emulate the download directory structure where incident PDFs would typically be stored.
+Within these folders, I strategically placed a variety of pre-downloaded PDF files, each representing different types of incident reports.
+This step ensured that the project could handle diverse scenarios and data formats effectively.
+Subsequently, I executed each function individually using the mock data from the PDFs to verify their behavior and functionality.
+Specifically, I validated the download_pdf() function by providing it with local file paths instead of URLs, ensuring that it correctly retrieved and saved the PDF files.
+Additionally, I systematically tested the extract_incidents() and insert_incidents() functions to confirm their ability to parse and insert data accurately into the SQLite database.
+Finally, I executed the summarize_data() function to generate summaries of the incidents stored in the database and cross-checked them with the expected results.
+This rigorous testing approach facilitated the identification of any potential issues or discrepancies, ensuring the robustness and reliability of all project functions.

 ## How to Use
 - **Setup:** Follow installation instructions to prepare the environment.
 - **Execution:** Use the command with the specific URL to process incident reports.